Launching soon. Founders pricing locked in.

 Local mode that holds its own.

-Local Ollama works today.
-Point Qwentin at any model on your machine and the agent runs there, no keys, no per-token cost, nothing leaving your hardware.
+Local Ollama is already built in.
+Once Qwentin ships, point it at any model on your machine and the agent runs there, no keys, no per-token cost, nothing leaving your hardware.
 The catch is honest: unless your GPU is doing real work, builds are slower than the cloud path, and the harness was built around cloud throughput.

 The next push is making local feel as natural as cloud.
 Better prompts for smaller models, leaner tool loading, smarter context handling.
 Some of it has already landed.
-At 200 license sales I commit the rest of the engineering time, and the polished local mode lands free for every v1.x license holder.
+Once we're past 200 license sales after launch, the rest of the engineering time gets committed and the polished local mode lands free for every v1.x license holder.

 Count me in$49 founders license, one-time.